What Is A Facet Joint Injection?

 As the local anesthetic takes action, you may feel a pinch and a mild burning sensation.
 However, it should not cause excruciating pain.
 Because the area will be sedated, the facet joint injection should be painless.
 You will also feel some pressure around the injection site.
 You may experience soreness around the injection site for a few days after the pain treatment wears off.
 If you are in a lot of pain, your doctor may prescribe a pain reliever.

-What To Expect After a Facet Joint Injection
+What To Expect After A Facet Joint Injection

 Following the treatment, the patient will be asked to perform some motions or activities that would cause discomfort.
 Depending on whether the joints targeted are the primary source of their pain, patients may or may not get pain relief in the first few hours after the injection.
 If the targeted joints are not causing the patient’s pain, the injection will not provide rapid relief.